Indexing Techniques for Graph Reachability Queries: Introduction

-\textit{Scope}.
 This survey provides a comprehensive technical review and analysis of the primary indexing techniques developed for reachability queries.
-The purpose of these indexes is to process such queries with minimal or no graph traversals.
+These queries return a binary answer indicating whether a path exists between a given source and target vertex in a graph.
+The purpose of reachability indexes is to process such queries with minimal or no graph traversals.
 We focus on two distinct types of indexes according to graph types: indexes for plain graphs (focusing only on the structure of the graph) and indexes for edge-labeled graphs (additionally including labels on edges).
 In plain graphs, reachability queries assess the existence of a path from a source to a target, while in edge-labeled graphs, they also consider the satisfaction of specified path constraints based on edge labels.
 This survey is structured following this categorization.

 We identify the general indexing frameworks, such as tree cover, 2-hop labeling and approximate Transitive Closure (TC), and discuss individual techniques within these classes.
 This allows us to focus on specific problems and present corresponding techniques for index construction, query processing, and dynamic graph updates.